Benny the Bull (horse)

 Benny the Bull is a retired American Thoroughbred racehorse and active stallion.
 A specialist sprinter, he raced mainly over distances of six and seven furlongs and won races including the Frank J. De Francis Memorial Dash, Sunshine Millions Sprint, True North Handicap and Smile Sprint Handicap.
-In 2008 he became one of relatively few American-trained racehorses to win a major international race overseas when he won the Dubai Golden Shaheen.
+In 2008 he became one of the relatively few American-trained racehorses to win a major international race overseas when he won the Dubai Golden Shaheen.
 In the same year he was voted American Champion Sprint Horse at the Eclipse Awards.

 Background

 Benny the Bull is a dark bay or brown horse bred in Florida by Tamoka Farms.
 He was sired by Lucky Lionel, an American-bred horse who was trained in Europe, where he won the Norfolk Stakes and the Prix Robert Papin in 1995.
 In September 2004, the yearling was consigned to the Keeneland Sales where he was bought by Greg James for $38,000.